eurasian woodcock

 The government is reviewing quarry species and seasons in England, Wales and Scotland and there is limited time to have your say.

+If we don’t act, there could be a ban or reduced shooting season for 8 quarry species.
 These threats need to be challenged and there is an opportunity to get species onto the quarry lists.

-What species are impacted?
+What species are impacted and where?

 SpeciesEnglandWales Scotland